friendsofstrandseq/mosaicatcher-pipeline/docs/usage.md

 Previous version of MosaiCatcher (version ≤ 1.5) needed not only a `all` directory as described above, but also a `selected` folder (now renamed `bam`), presenting only high-quality selected libraries wished to be processed for the rest of the analysis.

-You can still use this behavior by enabling the config parameter either by the command line: `input_old_behavior=True` or by modifying the corresponding entry in the config/config.yaml file.
+You can still use this behavior by enabling the config parameter either by the command line: `=True` or by modifying the corresponding entry in the config/config.yaml file.

 Thus, in a `Parent_Folder`, create a subdirectory `Parent_Folder/sampleName/` for each `sample`.
 Your Strand-seq BAM files of this sample go into the following folder: